-How to Land a UX/UI Design Job in the E-commerce Industry
+- How Is UX/UI Design Used in the E-commerce Industry?

 Online shopping is one of the fastest-growing sectors in retail, with estimates that global e-commerce sales will hit $4.9 trillion in 2021 and account for 17.5% of all retail sales.
 These numbers are projected to grow as more and more retailers build out online businesses, develop mobile platforms, and make their products and services more accessible to buyers by having an internet presence.